 I invite you to read more about the project here.

-Brian Finlay is the President and CEO at the nonpartisan Stimson Center.
-This piece originally appeared in On Think Tanks.
+Brian Finlay is President and CEO of the Stimson Center